Fitness & Nutrition Support Inside Your Thailand Rehab Program

 We also respect low energy.
 Some days your best effort is a short walk, pool aerobics and some mobility.
 That still counts.
 If pain shows up, we adjust.
 Pain is information, not a test of will.

-If you are worried about a specific condition, tell Darren before you arrive.
+If you are worried about a specific condition, let our owner know before you arrive.
 We can discuss what is safe and what needs a different pathway.

 Sometimes, yes, once you are stable and cleared.
 It is always optional and it stays safe.
 The focus is technique and pads, not fighting.